abhinavcdev/rjx/README.md

 ## Query Language Reference

-RJQ supports a query language similar to jq with the following operators and expressions:
+RJX supports a query language similar to jq with the following operators and expressions:

 ### Basic Operators
 - `.` - Identity (returns the input unchanged)